mixer/developer-docs/pages/01.guides/06.season2/07.Channel Progression/doc.md

 order_manual: ''
 ---

-# Fan Progression
+# Channel Progression

-In Fan Progression enabled channels each user will earn Hearts for interacting with channel.
+In Channel Progression enabled channels each user will earn Hearts for interacting with channel.
 Hearts will be earnt for various types of interactions including:
 - Chatting
 - Watching
 - Spending Embers